 The reality that we are here today is a nod to that someone who was a primary caregiver in our diaper days and on into toddlerhood.
 It may have been our biological, step, foster or adoptive mother, or a select guardian.

-Few there are who remember the first years of life from birth to three or four years old or beyond.
+Few there are who remember the first years of life from birth to three or four years old.
 Sometimes we rely on the one who mothered us to recall for us those early days until even her memory begins to fade.
 At times, the stories are not as personal for us until we become older and begin to embrace our own life story.

 My first clear memory is somewhere about four years old, with one special ‘memory snapshot’ of my paternal grandfather who died when I was only two.
 That one is simply a gift from the Lord, for my memory from birth to four is largely composed of ‘short stories of Nancy’ as told me by my mother, herself now 85 years old.